chrisnharvey/components/README.md

 Another great feature of the the container is the ability to resolve the dependencies of inherited classes and interfaces.
-For example, you could bind an interface into the container which requires a dependency injected via a method, and all classes that implement that interface will also have that dependency injected automaticall.
+For example, you could bind an interface into the container which requires a dependency injected via a method, and all classes that implement that interface will also have that dependency injected automatically.

     $container->bind('\Foo\Bar\BazInterface')->withMethod('setQuux', ['\Foo\Bar\Quux']);